HumanSignal/label-studio/docs/source/guide/index.md

 ---
 title: Get started with Label Studio
+short: Get started
 type: guide
 order: 100
-meta_title: Getting Started Guide
+meta_title: Get Started with Label Studio
-meta_description: Label Studio getting started guide for multi-typed data labeling, annotation, and exploration for machine learning and data science projects.
+meta_description: Get started with Label Studio by creating projects to label and annotate data for machine learning and data science models.
 ---

 ## What is Label Studio?